UUA Common Read

 - Justice on Earth: People of Faith Working at the Intersections of Race, Class, and Environment, edited by Manish Mishra-Marzetti and Jennifer Nordstrom (Skinner House Books, 2018).

 UUC will be holding a discussion group in January to read and process Justice on Earth.
-All are welcome to join our discussion group this winter; check the UUC calendar for dates and times.
+All are welcome to join our discussion group, meeting after the service on January 6, 13, and 20 in the Library.
+Registration is requested but not required.
+Register.

 Justice on Earth: People of Faith Working at the Intersections of Race, Class, and Environment